List of Little Britain characters: Gary and Jason

 Gary and Jason are two working-class friends who always visit Gary's grandmother, on whom Jason has a crush.
 Jason always tries to play on to Gary's grandmother, be it by performing the Heimlich maneuver on her or seeing her to the bathroom or wiping her spillings and sucking her toes, the latter of which horrifies Gary to the point of ordering him out of her house.

-When Jason later visited Gary's grandmother, he was aroused to see her kissing her sister, which was further enhanced by her offering a sandwich, which he interpreted as the sex position.
+When Jason later visited Gary's grandmother, he was aroused by seeing her kissing her sister, which was further enhanced by her offering a sandwich, which he interpreted as the sex position.
 A sketch is included in the deleted scenes on the Series 2 DVD, where Jason is having sex with Gary's grandmother.
 This sketch was originally planned for the TV series, but Matt and David have censored themselves by not showing it.